 Drs Terry and Liz Ensley

 Terry spent his professional life as an educator, both as a high school teacher and as a university faculty member.
-Terry and his wife, Liz, after many years of traveling for education and job opportunities, settled down again in his home state of Georgia where he has spent the last 24 years teaching high school and serving as a ruling elder in his church, Northside Presbyterian in Winder, Georgia.
+Terry and his wife, Liz, after many years of multiple moves for education and job opportunities, settled down again in his home state of Georgia where he spent many years in one just one location teaching high school and serving as a ruling elder in Georgia.
 His six children are all adults, serving the Lord faithfully in their local churches and through short-term international and Native American missions.

 But more important to Terry have been various opportunities of service to the Lord.
-He has taught Sunday School for various churches where he has lived and worked since his teenaged years, served as a ruling elder since 1998, preached on occasion as a ruling elder or layman since his late teens, lead congregational music for 35+ years, and served as his presbytery’s Moderator.
+He has taught Sunday School for various churches where he has lived and worked since his teenaged years, first started service as a ruling elder in 1998, preached on occasion as a ruling elder or layman since his late teens, lead congregational music for 35+ years, and served as his presbytery’s Moderator.
 He has also taken several courses at a reformed seminary.
-He values the opportunities he had in the Gideon’s International for many years.
+He values the opportunities he had in two parachurch ministries for many years.

 Some years ago, an ELI leader observed Terry’s Sunday School teaching on several occasions while visiting family who attended Terry’s church.
 He challenged Terry to teach for ELI.
 Terry loves that ELI has as its main thrust to teach pastors in developing countries.
 After retiring from public education, Terry feels the call to teach Bible to these pastors in developing countries through Equipping Leaders International, thus bringing together his passions for taking the gospel to the nations and teaching the Bible.